igorir3/DayZRadioAddonCreator/README.md

     1.5 `Export as DayZ mod` - Export to a mod ready to be uploaded to Steam or added to the server.
 When selecting this option requires you to select a folder that will be converted into a mod.
 ATTENTION!
 NOTE THAT YOU MUST SELECT AN EMPTY FOLDER, AND THE **FOLDER** WILL BECOME A MOD.
 IF THE FOLDER IS NOT EMPTY, THE FILES WILL BE DELETED!
 (Of course, if the user wants to :) )

-    1.6 `Export without PBO` - Required to test the mod, exports similar to the item with `Export as DayZ mod`, but does not pack to PBO (Note that this mode of operation is more **buggy** and often gives errors and bugs, so it is recommended, only for advanced users).
+    1.6 `Export without PBO` - Required to test the mod, exports similar to the item with `Export as DayZ mod`, but does not pack to PBO (Pack in `.zip`).

     1.7 `Import Mod` - WIP